alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 If you want to code along, you'll need to install GRASS GIS (6.4 or 7.0).
 Git is optional; if you're not familiar with it, I'd like to just show you how can use it in a little project like this.

 I use Ubuntu for my desktop operating system.
 I don't know how easy GRASS is to install on Windows or Mac, but I like to use the [ubuntugis-unstable PPA](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable).
-This has GRASS 6.4 bundled up, and is what I recommend you use.
+This has GRASS 6.4 bundled up.
 GRASS 7.0 is faster due to the addition of new functions, so use that if you're comfortable.
 If you're not using a flavour of Linux, look into getting a virtual machine set up---it's surprisingly easy and you'll not regret it.

 I'm also going to have to assume a modicum of familiarity with GIS, and some programming concepts (variables, iteration, functions, etc.).
 Yet you also need a willingness to learn!
-I'm still learning more about programming every day, so if there's anything that I seem to have brushed over, don't feel too shy to ask me to explain it further.
+I'm still learning more about programming every day, even though I now get paid to do it, so if there's anything that I seem to have brushed over, don't feel too shy to ask me to explain it further.

 # The problem

 I talked to Pierre about a train trip across the North Island of New Zealand, known as the *Overlander*.
 He often takes the train to get to Wellington, and I've taken the Overlander several times to get between Auckland and Wellington.
 It is a lot slower than flying (by around 11+ hours), but personally I find it more enjoyable.
-It is also very scenic.
-Being Spatial Scientists™, we discussed how one could go about quantifying the *scenic-ness*... *scenicity*... you get the idea.
+In addition to your ability to get some solid solo productive time, it is very scenic.
+Being Spatial Scientists™, Pierre and I discussed how one could go about quantifying the *scenic-ness*... *scenicity*... the *je ne sais quoi* of the trip.

+To solve this problem, you need to think abstractly about it, and then apply that back to the real problem:

 **Given a line feature, how can you determine the places that are visible are from the line?**

 Translated into the vernacular: if you're sitting on the train, what can you see out of the window?

-It is said that there are no fewer than one hundred ways to skin a cat.
 What could be taken into consideration in this case, from a spatial perspective?
-The most straightforward one:
+The most straightforward ideas are:

 * What is the terrain like?
 (Hills block views of what is behind them.)
 * How far can you see out the window ([distance to the horizon](http://en.wikipedia.org/wiki/Horizon#Distance_to_the_horizon), coupled with personal eyesight, and atmospheric refraction).